IliaKobalia/IliaKobalia/README.md

 ## 🎯 Goals
 I aim to continuously enhance my skills and explore new technologies while delivering projects that align with business objectives.
+I'm also interested in AI and have started an [AI Wiki on GitHub](https://github.com/IliaKobalia/AI-Wiki/wiki), where I share insights and resources as I delve deeper into the field.

 ## 💼 Skills